Profile: Nouri Maliki

-In the months of deadlock that followed the poll, he was accused of turning to Tehran to help rebuild his power base and remain prime minister.
+In the months of deadlock that followed the poll, Mr Maliki was accused of turning to Tehran to help rebuild his power base and remain prime minister.
 The support of Moqtadr Sadr's bloc - reportedly the result of pressure from the Iranian government - was crucial.Fragile coalition

-The power-sharing deal was suddenly placed in jeopardy in late December 2011, after the withdrawal of US troops, when arrest warrants were issued for a senior member of al-Iraqiyya, Vice-President Tariq al-Hashemi.
+However, the government quickly unravelled when, after the withdrawal of US troops, arrest warrants were issued for a senior member of al-Iraqiyya, Vice-President Tariq al-Hashemi.

 Mr Hashemi, Iraq's most senior Sunni Arab politician, was accused of funding attacks on government and security officials during Iraq's bloody insurgency.
 He was sentenced to death in absentia in September 2012 but has since sought refuge in Turkey.

 Mr Maliki denied that the charges against Mr Hashemi were politically motivated.Militant insurgency

 Since 2012, Mr Maliki has faced both popular protests and an increasingly violent insurgency, led by groups fighting for an "Islamic state" in the region.

 He has struggled to confront new militant groups operating across the Syria-Iraq border.

 One of the biggest groups, the Islamic State in Iraq and the Levant (ISIS), pushed Iraqi government forces out of several cities in the north and east of the country.
 Large parts of Anbar province had already been under the control of al-Qaeda-inspired militants for several months.

 Mr Maliki has accused Saudi Arabia of being behind much of the unrest.Political survival